luciomolinae/luciomolinae/README.md

 - 👨‍💻 All of my projects are available at [https://luciomolinaweb.netlify.app/](https://luciomolinaweb.netlify.app/)

-- 💬 Ask me about **JavaScript, Python, Bootstrap, CSS, SASS, Git & Github**
+- 💬 Ask me about **Python, PostgreSQL, Django, Flask Git & Github**

 - 📫 How to reach me **lucioemolina@gmail.com**